Zendesk is #2 in Top 10 Helpdesk software

 2014.
 New Zendesk Voice raises the bar for phone support

-Helpdesk service Zendesk updated its phone support feature Zendesk Voice.
-The new version, built upon the Twilio platform, is now available in 39 countries.
-Leveraging Twilio’s global network of data centers, calls are delivered quickly and clearly.
-You can launch a call center in minutes by using built-in functionality that allows agents to make and receive calls from within the browser, or forward calls to another line.
-By bringing customer information, contact history and internal knowledge bases right into the agent desktop, providing phone support has never been easier.
+Zendesk, a helpdesk service, has recently updated its phone support feature, Zendesk Voice.
+The new version, built on the Twilio platform, is now accessible in 39 countries.
+By utilizing Twilio's extensive network of data centers, calls are efficiently and clearly transmitted.
+With the built-in functionality, you can set up a call center within minutes, enabling agents to make and receive calls directly from their browser or forward calls to another line.
+The integration of customer information, contact history, and internal knowledge bases directly into the agent desktop streamlines the process of providing phone support, making it more convenient than ever before.

 2014.
 Zendesk adds business intelligence tool

-Cloud-based customer service app Zendesk has released a new feature called Zendesk Insights that purports to give companies a deeper understanding of their customer interactions, using data culled from simply working with the Zendesk service.
-This new tool gives access to pre-built dashboards that provide insights based on their industry, so, for example, if your industry average customer satisfaction score is 85 and yours is 80, you need to work on improving that.
-According to Sam Boonin, who is VP of products at Zendesk, this as a differentiator from competitors, whom he claimed only provide operational reporting, whereas Insights provides operational and behavioral data, thereby giving Zendesk an advantage.
+Cloud-based customer service application Zendesk has introduced a new feature named Zendesk Insights.
+This feature aims to offer companies a deeper understanding of their customer interactions by leveraging data derived from their utilization of the Zendesk service.
+With this tool, users gain access to pre-built dashboards that provide industry-specific insights.
+For instance, if the average customer satisfaction score within your industry is 85 while yours stands at 80, it indicates the need for improvement in that aspect.
+According to Sam Boonin, the VP of Products at Zendesk, this feature sets them apart from competitors who only provide operational reporting.
+In contrast, Zendesk Insights offers both operational and behavioral data, granting Zendesk a competitive edge in the market.

 2014.
 Zendesk buys Live Chat provider Zopim